 We are all living longer and better.
-This goes for both ‘typical” adults and adults with IDD (intellectual developmental disabilities).
-Many aging adults prefer to live in their own home with family members or live with non-relatives in a Host Companion Family (formerly Foster Family) well into their senior years.
+This goes for both ‘typical” adults and adults with IDD (intellectual and/or developmental disabilities).
+Many aging adults prefer to live in their own homes with family members or live with non-relatives in a Host Companion Family (formerly Foster Family) well into their senior years.

-Parents caring for adult children with IDD often prefer to keep their child at home as opposed to alternative living arrangements such as moving them to a community home, apartment or nursing home.
+Parents caring for adult children with IDD often prefer to keep their child at home as opposed to alternative living arrangements such as moving them to a community home, apartment, or nursing home.
 Likewise, there are many loving Texas families who have chosen to welcome a non-relative adult with IDD into their home to join in their family activities.

 Our Mission Road Host Companion Care program partners with families to provide professional training, oversight, and often immediate and urgent assistance.
-We help families and caregivers create and maintain a safe home environment where adults with IDD can flourish socially, emotionally and physically.
+We help families and caregivers create and maintain a safe home environment where adults with IDD can flourish socially, emotionally, and physically.